I’ve been meaning to post this tutorial for how to transfer letters onto wood for a long time!

-For this tutorial, I decided I wanted to make a mini, wood framed sign that will eventually be part of a gallery wall I am planning.
+For this tutorial on how to transfer a pattern from paper to wood, I decided I wanted to make a mini, wood framed sign that will eventually be part of a gallery wall I am planning.

 Note, this post contains some affiliate links.
 For more information see my disclosures here.

-- Blank wood sign or piece of wood – I built a 9″x9″ wood sign (using this DIY Sign tutorial with different size cuts), but you can buy similar pre-made, blank wood signs here and here.
+- Blank wood sign or piece of wood – I built a 9″x9″ wood sign (using this DIY Sign tutorial with different size cuts*), you can buy similar pre-made, blank wood signs here

 - Printed Design